dbos-inc/dbos-demo-apps/typescript/e-commerce/README.md

 The `shop-backend` project uses a few additional testing techniques:
 * Using `testRuntime.invoke` to call application functions without creating HTTP-style requests (via `supertest`).
-* Using `jest.spyOn` to mock the behavior of communicators.
+* Using `jest.spyOn` to mock the behavior of steps.
 > **💡 Note:** `jest.spyOn` cannot be used to replace a DBOS function directly, as places its interceptor after the function is already registered with the DBOS framework.
 > As a workaround, consider refactoring such that `jest.spyOn` intercepts a plain, undecorated `static` method.